manarashraf11/manarashraf11/README.md

-<h4 align="center">I am a Systems and biomedical engineering student at Cairo university who intersted in Machine learning and Software Engineering.</h4>
+<h4 align="center">I am a Systems and biomedical engineering student at Cairo university who interested in Machine learning and Software Engineering.</h4>
 <br>

 <p align="center">Connect with me on